NYC Restaurant Week

 (New) American, Steakhouse, Park Slope

-I visited here last Restaurant Week twice and loved the experience both times.
-I enjoyed the food and I am looking forward to a few visits this time around.
-They have not published the menu – please be sure to check back for updates however below is a list of menu items I tried last two times I was there for Restaurant Week Winter Edition.
+They have not published the menu – please be sure to check back for updates; however, below is a list of menu items I tried the last two times I was there for Restaurant Week Winter Edition.

 Lunch

-HORSERADISH CRUSTED SCOTTISH SALMON
+HORSERADISH-CRUSTED SCOTTISH SALMON

 ROASTED ACORN SQUASH